Cian-Murray-Doyle/Customer-Segmentation/README.md

 ![](images/mont_clust.png)

 Cluster “2” has a high total spend, and number of purchases and has made purchases most recently.
-Although there seem to be many outliers in recency of last purchase, the high spend and frequency indicate these are customers familiar with the business.
+Although there seem to be many outliers in the recency of the last purchase, the high spending and frequency indicate these are customers familiar with the business.
 This would be a good segment to focus marketing on as they are already accustomed to the business and will be easy to entice to make recurring purchases.